spectr-e/amazon-scraper-api/README.md

 ## Setup
 ### Dependencies
 I installed the following dependencies before starting the coding/building process:
-    a.
-Node JS
+1. Node JS
         _https://nodejs.org/en/download_
-    b.
-Express - A JS Framework used to create a backend application _npm install express_
+2. Express - A JS Framework used to create a backend application _npm install express_
-    c.
-Nodemon - Allows us to run the server and append code changes in realtime _npm install nodemon_
+3. Nodemon - Allows us to run the server and append code changes in realtime _npm install nodemon_
-    d.
-Request &
+4. Request &
         _npm install request_
-    e.
-Request-Promise - Used for making API requests _npm install request-promise_
+5. Request-Promise - Used for making API requests
+        _npm install request-promise_
-    f.
-ScraperAPI - We use it to scrape useful data from the amazon website.
+6. ScraperAPI - We use it to scrape useful data from the amazon website.
 It allows to scrape html off any site and turn it into a JSON formatted piece of content.
         _https://www.scraperapi.com_

 ## Conclusion